 The Senate

 The Senate serves as the upper house of the OEK.
-It is composed of 13 members who are elected at large by the citizens of Palau.
+It is composed of 15 members who are elected nationwide by the citizens of Palau.
 Senators represent the nation as a whole rather than individual states, ensuring that national priorities are addressed through collective decision making.

-The Senate is responsible for reviewing legislation passed by the House of Delegates, confirming key government appointments, and conducting oversight of ministries and national agencies.
-Senators serve four-year terms and elect their own President and Vice President from among their members.
+The Senate is responsible for enacting new policies, reviewing legislations passed by the House of Delegates, confirming presidential appointments, and conducting oversight of all government entities.
+Senators serve a four year term and elect among themselves their own Presiding Officers.

 The House of Delegates